FlatIO/api-client-ruby/docs/reference/CollectionApi.md

 Delete a score from the collection

 This method will delete a score from the collection.
-Unlike [`DELETE /scores/{score}`](#operation/deleteScore), this score will not remove the score from your account, but only from the collection.
+Unlike [`DELETE /scores/{score}`](#operation/deleteScore), this will not remove the score from your account, but only from the collection.
 This can be used to *move* a score from one collection to another, or simply remove a score from one collection when this one is contained in multiple collections.

 ### Examples